ctrautma/RHEL_NIC_QUALIFICATION/new_README_draft.md

 #yum -y install openvswitch openvswitch-selinux-extra-policy
 #yum -y install dpdk dpdk-tools
 ```
+If you have any difficulty to install openvswitch, please let us know through email at redhat-pft@redhat.com.

 Download the test scripts if it has not been done already.
 ```
 #git clone -b ansible –single-branch https://github.com/ctrautma/RHEL_NIC_QUALIFICATION.git